-She turned to her brother-in-law, the Episcopal priest William Augustus Muhlenberg, for guidance.
-Muhlenberg was a progressive-minded thinker who immediately took up the cause.
-The plot on the northeast corner of Sixth Avenue and 20th Street was acquired and architect Richard Upjohn was commissioned to design the church while he worked on his plans for the new Trinity Church downtown, was commissioned to design the structure.
+She turned to her brother-in-law, the Episcopal priest William Augustus Muhlenberg.
+The progressive minded cleric took up the cause.
+The plot on the northeast corner of Sixth Avenue and 20th Street was acquired and architect Richard Upjohn, who was simultaneously working on plans for the new Trinity Church downtown, was commissioned to design the structure.

 While the neighborhood was essentially undeveloped at the time of the church's dedication, early supporters included such notable New York names as Vanderbilt, Astor and Gould.
 From here, Muhlenberg continued his ground breaking ideas.
 According to a December 12, 1885 article in The Churchman, the church was "...the first free church in this country, the first to have daily Morning and Evening Prayer, the first to have Holy Communion weekly, the first to have early Christmas and Easter celebrations, the first to decorate the chancel with flowers on festival days, the first to establish a boy choir, the first in the whole English speaking church to introduce a sisterhood, for its sisterhood antedates those of England."

 What The Churchman failed to mention was that Muhlenberg also introduced medical care for the indigent, needlework programs for unemployed women, holiday dinners for the needy, trips to the country for poor boys, and the founding of a charity hospital, St. Luke's Hospital, in the Sister's House.
 The sisters were dedicated to nursing and training orphaned girls for domestic service.
 In an effort to help educate the poorer of his parishioners, Muhlenberg amassed a large collection of books which later became the basis of the Mulhlenberg Library on 23rd Street.

-In 1883 the church, now surrounded by the grand emporiums that made up The Ladies' Mile, hosted the first convention of black Episcopal clergymen.
+In 1883 the church, now surrounded by the retail emporiums that made up The Ladies' Mile, hosted the first convention of black Episcopal clergymen.